 Those changes to the standards or any changes to the model that result in changes to loss costs or probable maximum loss levels, or have potential for changes to the loss costs or probable maximum loss levels.
-The Commission shall determine whether a change is significant.
+The Commission may shall determine in its judgment whether a change is significant.